swentel/indieweb/README.md

 want to publish to, see the Publish section to configure this.
 - Article: Create a node when an 'article' is posted.
 An article request contains 'name', 'content' and the 'h' value is 'entry'.
 Think of it as a blog post.
 The article can also contain a 'mp-syndicate-to' value which will contain the channel you want to publish to, see the Publish section to configure this.
-Currently only visible if you set 'indieweb_show_article_config' to TRUE in settings.php as we're finalizing the code.

 You can configure this at /admin/config/services/indieweb/micropub